 Information on Childcare and Daycare Options

 As a student parent, so much of what you do is fueled by your commitment to and love for your child(ren).
 To succeed in your academic career, you will need the peace of mind that your child is always in a safe space, with people who care for them as well as you would.
 Child care programs and services allow parents to fully attend to their responsibilities, while trained professionals care for and supervise their child(ren).
 You may choose any child care service provider that supports your family’s needs, and you will find options both on-campus and off.
-If you still have more questions after reviewing this page, please make an appointment with the family advisor by filling out this form.
+If you still have more questions after reviewing this page, please make an appointment with the family advisor by filling out this form (Please note that the form is currently unavailable.
+Please check back soon for an update).

 There are two different kinds of childcare facilities here in Newfoundland.
 One is the centre-based childcare and the other is family childcare.